josealexandre-mecai/img-processing-2022/README.md

 Generally speaking, the use of the U2-Net Neural Network produced good object detection and highlighting.
 Results can be viewed at https://github.com/josealexandre-mecai/img-processing-2022/tree/main/waste_images/train_segmented.

+As mentioned in the previous section, we tested various sizes of clusters in a range from 25 to 1,000.
+Since many of the extracted descriptors generated hundreds of thousands of data, we decided to apply a random sample from each dataset and then proceed with the clustering in order to facilitate the execution of this step.
+All combinations of feature extraction methods and datasets presented better results for k=25 clusters.
+The Silhoutte Scores are displayed in the table below.

 #### Silhouette Scores for k=25
 |      |Original  |Balanced  |Segmented |Balanc+Seg|
 |------|----------|----------|----------|----------|